-Now that I have outed myself as a finicky bread eater it might not come as a surprise to you that I am having trouble finding bread that tastes likehome.
-It is not due to the fact that I moved to the UK but mainly because bakeries are quickly dwindling in numbers due to ever expanding supermarkets.
-That is quite a shame if you ask me because what is being sold in the supermarkets doesn’t compare to an artisan or home baked loaf.
-I have found a few bakeries but they are too far away to allow for daily bread buying so I was bound to have to learn how to make my own bread.
-Most of all I had to learn how to make the key ingredient to be able to eat bread that in fact tastes like home to me – bread spice.
+Now that I have outed myself as a finicky bread eater it might not come as a surprise to you that I am having trouble finding bread that tastes like home.
+It is not because I moved to the UK but mainly because bakeries are quickly dwindling in numbers due to ever-expanding supermarkets.
+That is quite a shame if you ask me because what is being sold in the supermarkets doesn’t compare to an artisan or home-baked loaf.
+I have found a few bakeries, but they are too far away to allow for daily bread buying, so I was bound to have to learn how to make my own bread.
+Most of all I had to learn how to make the key ingredient to be able to eat bread that tastes like home to me – bread spice.

 Admittedly bread spice sounds a little bit strange for anyone who never lived in Austria or Germany.
-However it is the most delicious secret ingredient in any darker bread.
-It is commonly used in anything that contains a minimum of 50-70% dark flour such a rye, spelt or wholemeal.
-There is no strict rule for how much to use in a bread loaf but it is recommended to not use more than 1 tbsp of bread spice per 500g (1 lb) of flour.
-Personally I use about 1 tsp in that ratio but it depends on the flour so feel free to experiment and use more of it the darker the bread is.
-It also goes great with seeds, grains and whole meal bread.
+However, it is the most delicious secret ingredient in any darker bread.
+It is commonly used in anything that contains a minimum of 50-70% dark flour such as rye, spelt or wholemeal.
+There is no strict rule for how much to use in a bread loaf, but it is recommended to not use more than 1 tbsp of bread spice per 500g (1 lb) of flour.
+I use about 1 tsp in that ratio, but it depends on the flour so feel free to experiment and use more of it the darker the bread is.
+It also goes great with seeds, grains and wholemeal bread.

-To make the bread spice simply grind the spices into a fine powder.
+- To make the bread spice simply grind the spices into a fine powder.
 You can do so by either going the old fashioned way of using a pestle and mortar or by using an electrical spice or coffee grinder.
 I tend to use the latter because it is quicker and easier.
-Store the spice in a well sealed jar away from heat and sunshine.
+Store the spice in an airtight jar away from heat and sunshine.